AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/README.md

 (AX-MMD and this repository are not affiliated with OpenNSFW)

-[OpenNSFW Sound Pack](https://opennsfw.carrd.co/) is a collaborative NSFW sound resource founded with the goal of giving accessible studio quality NSFW
+[OpenNSFW Sound Pack](https://opennsfw.carrd.co/) is a collaborative NSFW sound resource founded with the goal of giving accessible studio quality NSFW SFX to all content creators at no cost.
+They only require adherence to the terms documented in [README - OpenNSFW SFX Pack Terms.pdf](https://github.com/AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/blob/main/README%20-%20OpenNSFW%20SFX%20Pack%20Terms.pdf).

-SFX to all content creators at no cost.
-They only require adherence to the terms documented in [README - OpenNSFW SFX Pack Terms.pdf](https://github.com/AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/blob/main/README%20-%20OpenNSFW%20SFX%20Pack%20Terms.pdf) (you can check the link on their homepage for an up-to-date terms document)
+(you can check the link on their homepage for an up-to-date terms document).

 In short, the terms and conditions to publish works that use audio content from OpenNSFW Sound Pack are:

-* Read the [terms document](https://github.com/AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/blob/main/README%20-%20OpenNSFW%20SFX%20Pack%20Terms.pdf) in its entirety (less then 5 easy to read pages as of 2025-01-31).
+* Read the [terms document](https://github.com/AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/blob/main/README%20-%20OpenNSFW%20SFX%20Pack%20Terms.pdf) in its entirety (less than 5 easy to read pages as of 2025-01-31).
 * Use the audio content in any form of media production, commercial or not, without any requirement to compensate OpenNSFW.
 * Don't repack the audio content under a different Sound Pack.
 * Include credits when publishing works that use content from OpenNSFW Sound Pack.